developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 | Schedule | Reflections refresh at a specific time on the specified days of the week, in UTC.
 The default is every day at 8:00 a.m.
 (UTC). |
 | Auto refresh when Iceberg table data changes | Reflections automatically refresh for underlying Iceberg tables whenever new updates occur.
 Reflections under this policy type are known as Live Reflections.
 Live Reflections are also updated based on the minimum refresh frequency defined by the source-level policy.
 This refresh policy is only available for data sources that support the Iceberg table format. |

-## Set the Reflection Expiration Policy[​](#set-the-reflection-expiration-policy "Direct link to Set the Reflection Expiration Policy")
+## Set the Reflection Expiration Policy

 Rather than delete a Reflection manually, you can specify how long you want Dremio to retain the Reflection before deleting it automatically.

 note

-Dremio does not allow expiration policies to be set on external Reflections or Reflections that automatically refresh when Iceberg data changes according to the [refresh policy](#types-of-refresh-policies).
+Dremio does not allow expiration policies to be set on external Reflections or Reflections that automatically refresh when Iceberg data changes according to the refresh policy.

 To set the expiration policy for all Reflections derived from tables in a data source: